putyourlightson/craft-blitz/README.md

 ## URI Patterns

-URI patterns can use PCRE regular expressions.
+URI patterns use PCRE regular expressions.
 Below are some common use cases.
 You can reference the full syntax [here](http://php.net/manual/en/reference.pcre.pattern.syntax.php).

 - `.` Matches any character
 - `.*` Matches any character 0 or more times